Genesse Brewery’s Former In-house Malting Tradition

 How long did the later 1930s all-malt Genesee lager remain available?
 Genesee has used corn grits in its beer at least from the 1970s, as we saw earlier, but when did adjunct brewing actually resume?

 Clearly by then, but probably not for long, dual versions of a Genesee lager were in the market.
+Still, this September 1941 ad touts Genesee All-Malt, so it was carried in some markets at least to that point.

 Why the return in 1939 to adjunct brewing?
 Had sales of the 1936-1938 all-malt beer stagnated?
 Did cost pressures push Louis to select a less-costly grain for the bottom line?